Skip to main content

 Whitefish Credit Union, PO Box 37, Whitefish, MT 59937

-The claim process begins with a phone call to (406) 862-3525.
-Have the account holder's full name, account numbers, and a certified death certificate available when making initial contact.
+To start, call Whitefish CU at (406) 862-3525.
+Have the account holder's full name, account numbers, and a certified death certificate ready before you call.

 Death claim process

-Here is the step-by-step death claim process at Whitefish CU:
+The death claim process at Whitefish CU works as follows:

 Filing a claim